 Naturally, it can be upsetting for any researchers undergoing this to see that their groundbreaking idea was rejected for a simple formatting error without even having the chance to be examined.
 Additionally, these researchers aren’t even sure what went wrong as there often aren’t any details highlighting these mistakes in the rejection letter.

 The peer evaluation process followed by all journals is primarily a quality control procedure.
-It is a process by which specialists assess scholarly work, with the objective of ensuring a high quality of published science.
-Nevertheless, peer reviewers do not make the decision of accepting or rejecting submitted manuscripts.
+It is a process by which specialists assess scholarly work, to ensure a high quality of published science.
+Nevertheless, peer reviewers do not decide on accepting or rejecting submitted manuscripts.

 Their role is exclusive to offering unbiased recommendations on the quality of a submitted manuscript.
 In peer-reviewed journals, the decision-making power rests solely with journal editors or the journal’s editorial board.
 Indeed, it is the editor-in-chief of the journal, which is considered central in the decision-making process.